TippingCanoe/imager/readme.md

  * Attempts to instantiate the indicated class which must implement `TippingCanoe\Imager\Processing\Filter`
  * If the filter's configuration was an array, each key in the second index will be called as setter methods on the subclass
- * Call the method `process` on the subclass passing in the original image and the database entry for the image
+ * Calls the method `process` on the subclass passing in the original image and the database entry for the image

 You will most likely want to pre-configure filter chains for your project so that you don't have to repeat them over the course of retrieving variations.
 Imager uses a simple array schema to define filtering chains.
 Here's a sample of one: